Frequently Asked Questions

 11. Do I have to meet each semester with my advisor?

-All day students are assigned to specific advisors.
-All new and evening students are assigned to the enrollment center for their advising needs.
-It is recommended that you meet with your advisor regularly to ensure that you are taking the proper courses.
+We recommended that you meet with an advisor (faculty or staff) regularly to ensure that you are taking the proper courses.
 Advisors can help with referrals for services on campus, as well as give advice in order for you to efficiently obtain your educational goals.

 12. Who is my advisor?